TPE vs. Silicone in Life Science Applications

-TPE and silicone (especially liquid silicone rubber, or LSR) are both materials that are often considered for fluid-sealing interfaces due to their elastomeric/rubber characteristics.
-They both share a certain degree of reliability in sealing applications due to their resilience to fluid and material flexibility.
+Thermoplastic elastomers (TPE) and silicone (especially liquid silicone rubber, or LSR) are both often considered for fluid seals in diagnostic, medical, pharmaceutical, or other life science applications, including microfluidic chip-based technologies.
+Both exhibit elastomeric/rubber characteristics, and both share a degree of reliability in sealing applications due to their material flexibility and resilience to fluid.

-For projects eyeing eventual scale-up, identifying a TPE solution at the onset of your development stage could save efforts and costs, as opposed to starting with an all-encompassing silicone and switching to TPE at a later stage.
+TPE can be a fast and cost-effective material choice for high-volume manufacturing.
+Prototyping with TPE could be a smart move for a smooth transition to mass production.
+For consumables with large scale production requirements (e.g., disposables or cartridges), TPE may be a better option than silicone to optimize production costs and ensure sealing effectiveness.
+For projects eyeing eventual scale-up, identifying a TPE solution at the onset of your development stage could save effort and costs as opposed to starting with silicone and switching to TPE at a later stage.

 TPE (Thermoplastic Elastomer) Raw Material

 |Production Method||Injection molding: pellets of raw material are heated to melt, instantly injected into a mold cavity, and then subsequently cooled down to form a desired shape.
 Shares the same generic equipment and process used for standard thermoplastic injection molding with additional know-how required for TPEs to be produced properly.
 Injection molding machines come in different tonnage (how much clamping pressure it can apply to a mold), but the same machines can be used for various hard plastics and TPE materials.||For large volume production, LSR can be injection molded.
 Temperatures work the opposite from TPE injection molding.
 Two materials are constantly mixed in a cooled temperature, and then heated in the mold to solidify in desired form.
 A customized injection molding machine is required for different materials.|